myang/100DaysOfSwiftUI/README.md

 * variadic funtions
 * add(num: inout Int) add(num: &a)
 * throw, do try catch

 ## Types
 * var number = 2021.0404 the default type is Double, not Float

 ## Closure
 * tail syntax
 * return a closure with its own parameters

+## Protocol and Extension
+* Protocols describe what methods and properties a conforming type must have, but don’t provide the implementations of those methods.
+* You can build protocols on top of other protocols, similar to classes.
+* Extensions let you add methods and computed properties to specific types such as Int.
+* Protocol extensions let you add methods and computed properties to protocols